glennsl/bucklescript-ffi-cheatsheet/README.md

 # BuckleScript FFI cheatsheet

 NOTE: The translations given here might not be literally correct.
-The output will in some instances be slightly simplified to improve clarity.
+The output will in some instances have been simplified slightly to improve clarity.

 ## Basic